1. Article summaries

 (4) A first assessment of the empirics to test these hypotheses.

-Deadline: Send me by email your PowerPoint presentation by Wednesday October 19.
+Deadline: Send me by email your PowerPoint presentation by the set deadline.
 Failure to meet the deadline will lead to points' deduction in this component of the grade.

 Assessment of this task: the soundness of the above-described components will determine the evaluation.